-Appendix B - Code examples

 In practice, the low-level and high-level functions above are unlikely to be implemented in a consistent fashion across different libraries.
 This appendix gives examples of how some might be implemented as part of the test case using different libraries.